 Cybersecurity Considerations for Enterprise vs. Small Business

-When cybercriminals target large enterprises, they typically use attacks that are well-orchestrated and designed to gain entry into highly secure environments.
-Enterprises have to keep in mind threats such as supply chain attacks, advanced persistent threats, and insider threats when establishing their cybersecurity programs.
+When cybercriminals target large enterprises, they typically use well-orchestrated attacks designed to gain entry into highly secure environments.
+As a result, enterprises must consider threats such as supply chain attacks, advanced persistent threats, and insider threats when establishing their cybersecurity programs.

 That said, small businesses are not immune to cyber threats.
-In fact, the 2019 Ponemon Institute report stated that 76 percent of small to medium-sized businesses were attacked the prior year, up from 55 percent in 2016.
+For example, the 2019 Ponemon Institute report stated that 76% of small to medium-sized companies were attacked the prior year, up from 55% in 2016.

-This is likely because small businesses tend to rely on outdated technology with less secure networks, making them easy targets for cyber attacks.
-Additionally, small businesses may not have the financial resources to provide corporate devices such as laptops and mobile devices to their employees, and may rely on cheap platforms for cloud storage (such as Google Drive or Dropbox).
-This leaves small businesses vulnerable to today’s highly-sophisticated cyber threats.
+This is because small businesses tend to rely on outdated technology with less secure networks, making them easy targets for cyber attacks.
+Small businesses may not have the financial resources to provide corporate devices, such as laptops and mobile devices, to their employees.
+They may also use inexpensive platforms for cloud storage (such as Google Drive or Dropbox).

 10 Cybersecurity Best Practices for Businesses to Prevent Cyber Attacks